I’ve written about purpose dozens of times. . .but I feel impressed to discuss it again. . .from a little different perspective.

 7 But the Lord said to me, Say not, I am only a youth; for you shall go to all to whom I shall send you, and whatever I command you, you shall speak.

 8 Be not afraid of them [their faces], for I am with you to deliver you, says the Lord.

 9 Then the Lord put forth His hand and touched my mouth.
 And the Lord said to me, Behold, I have put My words in your mouth.”

-Jeremiah like Moses was full of excuses. . .but God put the words in His mouth that would through the years cause him to put pressure on the Word as he met with kings and religious leaders through the years.
+Jeremiah was like Moses . . . full of excuses. . .but God put the words in His mouth that would cause him to put pressure on the Word as he met with kings and religious leaders through the years.

 Isaiah 55:11 in the Amplified Bible says:

 “So shall My word be that goes forth out of My mouth: it shall not return to Me void [without producing any effect, useless], but it shall accomplish that which I please and purpose, and it shall prosper in the thing for which I sent it.”

 When you press the Word. . .you’ve gotta know the words you speak will not be lost, wasted, empty or without success.

 The spoken Word of God carries weight.
 It cannot be stopped, changed, deleted, erased, short-circuited or come back empty handed.
 Not only that. . .the Word has the ability to make something out of nothing.